Buying & Selling a House With a Section 106 Agreement

 What are the deposit requirements?

-Those who do accept applications may insist on a bigger than average deposit or higher interest rate to compensate for the additional work involved.
-However, there are non-mainstream lenders who specialise in this type of property and don’t put such restrictions in place.
+Those who do accept applications may insist on a bigger-than-average deposit or higher interest rate to compensate for the additional work involved.
+However, some non-mainstream lenders specialise in this type of property and don’t impose such restrictions.

 Some providers are put off by covenants with no time limit as they worry about the resale value.
-To counter this, lots of covenants include a ‘cascade mechanism’ which ensures that, should it cause problems selling the home, the restrictions can be gradually relaxed to attract buyers.
+To address potential resale issues, many covenants include a ‘cascade mechanism’ allowing restrictions to be gradually relaxed if they hinder the sale.

-In most cases, a deposit of at least 20% (of the reduced valuation according to the Section 106) will be necessary.
+In most cases, a high deposit of at least 20% of the property’s discounted valuation (as determined by the Section 106 covenant) is required.

 We're so confident in our service, we guarantee it.